- Hike to the top of Table Mountain for incredible views over Cape Town

 After lunch, travel onward to Lake Nakuru National Park, one of Kenya's finest wildlife parks.
 Characterized by rocky escarpments, acacia forests, and waterfalls, the reserve is gorgeous year-round.
 It's home to black and white rhinos, lions, leopards, hippos, and endangered giraffes.
 On day nine, you'll start early on a full-day safari around the park.

 Day 10: Spend Time at Maji Moto Maasai Cultural Camp

 After breakfast, drive to the renowned Maji Moto Maasai Cultural Camp, an authentic Maasai community where the people are still living according to old Maasai traditions.
 Activities include walks in the hills with Maasai warriors to learn about traditional life, bead making, learning about warrior training, enjoying a campfire with Maasai people, and a visit to a nearby hot spring.
 You'll stay overnight in the camp in a traditional cottage.

 Days 11-12: Drive to Maasai Mara Reserve & Tour the Park

 After breakfast, continue on to Maasai Mara National Reserve.
-You'll arrive in time for lunch and an afternoon game drive where you might spot lions, elephants, hippo, zebra, and wildebeest.
+You'll arrive in time for lunch and an afternoon game drive where you might spot lions, elephants, hippos, zebra, and wildebeest.